ace0/keystoneLight/README.md

 ## Limitations

-This is a toy service and some limitations apply.

 No locking.
 Data races may exist within a server if simultaneous write requests are received.

 Network segmentation.
 If the network is segmented, the cluster's state will drift if writes are received.
 There is no anti-entropy or reconcilliation when cluster nodes re-connect.